keybittech/awayto-v2/app/landing/content/docs/what_is_this/_index.md

 ## [What is Awayto?](#what-is-awayto)

 Awayto is a web application generator built with Typescript.
 It stands out as a highly-opinionated online multi-modal collaboration platform.
 Many of the design choices and architecture underlying the system were founded in the construction of an online writing center.
-However, Awayto is built as generic purpose and allows for the quick and easy development of other communications-related applications.
+However, Awayto is built to be generic-purpose usable and enable the development of systems requiring communications-related applications.

 Developmentally, Awayto is based around some core ideas: